TaintBench/TaintBench.github.io/evaluation.md

 subtitle:
 ---

 **Notice**: A research paper is currently under review.
 Please cite the website if you use TaintBench.
+Only partial results are presented on this page.

 # RQ1: How does TaintBench compare to DroidBench and Contagio?
 ## List of Evaluated Benchmark Suites